FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Additional Experiment Details

-In addition, to evaluate scalability of both implementations of FLAME (FLAME-db and FLAME-bit) in a more complete manner, we again generate a synthetic dataset using the method described as in (\ref{syntheticdata}), but with different values of $n$ and/or $p$.
-Same as in the previous settings, $x^C_i \sim \text{Bernoulli}(0.1)$ and $x^T_i \sim \text{Bernoulli}(0.9)$ for $i > 10$.
-We compare the run time of FLAME-bit and FLAME-db as functions of $p$ in Figure~\ref{subfig:timing-covs} (with $n$ fixed to 100K), and of $n$ in Figure~\ref{subfig:timing-units} (with $p$ fixed to 15).
-In Figure \ref{fig:timing}, each dot represents the average runtime over a set of 4 experiments with the same settings; the vertical error bars represent the standard deviations in the corresponding set of experiments (we omit the very small error bars in Figure \ref{subfig:timing-covs}).
-The plots suggest that FLAME-db scales better with the number of covariates, whereas FLAME-bit scales better with the number of units, since pre-processing and matrix operations used in FLAME-bit are expensive when the number of columns is large.
+In this part, we evaluate scalability of both implementations of FLAME (FLAME-db and FLAME-bit) in a more complete manner.
+We generate synthetic datasets using the method described in (\ref{syntheticdata}) for different values of $n$ and/or $p$.
+As in the previous settings, $x^C_i \sim \text{Bernoulli}(0.1)$ and $x^T_i \sim \text{Bernoulli}(0.9)$ for $i > 10$.

+We compare the run time of FLAME-bit and FLAME-db as functions of $p$ in Figure~\ref{subfig:timing-covs} (with $n$ fixed to 100,000), and of $n$ in Figure~\ref{subfig:timing-units} (with $p$ fixed to 15).
+In Figure \ref{fig:timing}, each dot represents the average runtime over a set of 4 experiments with the same settings; the vertical error bars represent the standard deviations in the corresponding set of experiments (we omit the very small error bars).
+The plots suggest that FLAME-db scales better with the number of covariates (though that happens more often when the number of covariates is large, beyond what we show here), whereas FLAME-bit scales better with the number of units, since pre-processing and matrix operations used in FLAME-bit are expensive when the number of columns is large.